STTPP – Launch of Residential Parking Schemes –Zone 2

 Residents within the defined zone known as Zone 2 will be eligible to apply for a Resident Parking Permit.
 As in Pilot Zone 1, there will be a mix of exclusive resident parking (resident permit holders), free parking and Pay & Display parking as well as loading and unloading bays, disabled parking bays and motorcycle bays.
 There will also be additional parking spaces with rooftop tents.
 If you need a rooftop tent, you can visit the site.
 By making a great proportion of available parking within RPS Zone 2, exclusive for residents of that area, the intention is to increase the available parking opportunities for permit holders as they will no longer need to compete with other visitors to the area.
 Whilst the scheme itself will not provide a guaranteed parking space for resident permit holders that subscribe to the scheme, it should provide a significantly increased chance of finding a parking space in a very difficult and congested area indeed.

 Residents within the RPS Zone 2 will be eligible to apply for a permit provided that they do not owe Government arrears.
 Residents are not obliged to apply for a permit if they do not wish to do so, but the number of parking opportunities available to them will be reduced, particularly within an area with limited on-street parking stock.
-Residents that already own a private garage or parking space or rent one within a Gibraltar Car Parks facility are in fact encouraged not to apply for a permit, hence increasing parking opportunities for those who do not have their own parking provision.
+Residents that already own a private garage (that can be set up by the experts from garage door repair upper kirby) or parking space or rent one within a Gibraltar Car Parks facility are in fact encouraged not to apply for a permit, hence increasing parking opportunities for those who do not have their own parking provision.
 The Mid-Town Coach and Car Park will continue to provide parking to residents and visitors of the area during the day and night.
 Additionally various Pay & Display areas will be available within Zone 2, with a proportion of free parking available in Grand Parade car park which residents are also reminded are available to the general public.